The difference between the product scope and the project scope is one of the most important topics in the PMP exam.

 As per the PMBOK Guide 5th edition, the product scope is the features and functions that characterize product, service or result.

-The product scope is all about the product itself.
-It means the product scope defines what the product will look like, how will it work, its features, etc.
+So you can say that the product scope is all about the product itself.
+The product scope defines what the product will look like, how will it work, its features, etc.

 For example, if the product is a bridge, the product scope might be its length, width, load strength, etc.